StrikeForceZero/angularjs-ionic-gulp-browserify-boilerplate/README.md

 angularjs-cordova-gulp-browserify-boilerplate
 =====================================

-A boilerplate using AngularJS, SASS, Gulp, and Browserify that also utilizes [these best AngularJS practices](https://github.com/toddmotto/angularjs-styleguide)  and Gulp best practices from [this resource](https://github.com/greypants/gulp-starter).
+A boilerplate using AngularJS SASS, Gulp, and Browserify that also utilizes [these best AngularJS practices](https://github.com/toddmotto/angularjs-styleguide)  and Gulp best practices from [this resource](https://github.com/greypants/gulp-starter).
+Cordova support intergrated for quick app developement.

 [Forked from](https://github.com/jakemmarsh/angularjs-gulp-browserify-boilerplate)